dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

   entry.
 Included in every Entry and InflatedEntry.
 - `inflate`: a back-pointer to the entry index of the most recent InflatedEntry (containing a feed metadata change).
 Included in every Entry and InflatedEntry.
+Should not be included for the very first entry in a feed (which is an InflatedEntry).
 - `feeds`: list of public keys for each writer's feed.
 Only included in InflatedEntry, and only when feeds have changed.
+Does include a self-reference to the current (local) Feed's key, always as the first element.

 When serialized on disk in a SLEEP directory, the original feed is written under `source/`.
 If the "local" feed is different from the original feed (aka,